 Taking the framework and writing an actual zoning code is very complex and technical and involves the city’s Planning and Law Departments plus the city’s consultants, Utile.
-A first draft of the village center maps showing the different zoning districts was presented at ZAP on October 2022.
-In November, a first draft of the zoning and design standards for village centers will be presented.
+A first draft of the village center maps showing the different zoning districts was presented at ZAP in October 2022.
+In November, a first draft of the zoning and design standards for village centers was presented.

 Feedback on Version 1.0 of the Zoning Code and Maps

 In December 2022, Newton’s Planning Department held a series of community meetings centered on each of the villages to inform people of the proposed zoning and to get feedback.
 The summary of those meetings was presented to the Zoning and Planning Committee in January.

 Community Engagement at Any Time